AdobeDocs/commerce-pwa-studio/src/pages/guides/theming/index.md

 module.exports = config;

 /**
- * Matches declarations that contain tailwind classnames.
+ * Matches declarations that contain Tailwind classnames.
  * Only CSS Module classnames that use `composes` are included in the build.
  *
  * @example